cornell-dti/trends-autograder/README.md

 8. Afterwards, please run `make clean` to clean up.

 [Dev Lead Only] To upload scores to CMS, go to the bottom of the CMS page next to _Upload Scores_ and choose file `cms.csv`.
 Note that this will potentially overwrite past uploads and should thus be done by DevLeads in the majority of cases.
+You should also probably check the checkbox indicating `Remove existing comments (erases every comment for the group)`.